 Applicant must supply an official copy of their most recent transcript from high school or college.

-Applicant must intend to enroll full-time in an undergraduate program at a fully accredited two or four year college/university no later than fall 2016.
+Applicant must intend to enroll full-time in an undergraduate program at a fully accredited two or four year college/university.

 If applicant is a high school student, they must supply a copy of the acceptance letter for his or her chosen college/university.
 (NOTE: If acceptance letter is not available before the application deadline, submit the application and indicate you are still waiting for the letter.)

 Applicant must submit a personal essay (maximum 1,500 word) discussing how being open about your sexual orientation or gender identity has impacted your participation/involvement in a sport , your school life, and/or your life outside of school.
 The essay should also address the applicant’s future goals and aspirations.